Douglas Walker (artist)

-Douglas Walker (born 1958) is a Canadian painter living and working in Toronto, Ontario.
+Douglas Walker (born 1958) is a Canadian painter living and working in Toronto, Ontario, Canada.

 Early life and training

-Douglas Walker was born in Brockville, Ontario in 1958.
+Douglas Walker was born in Brockville, Ontario, Canada in 1958.
 He attended the Ontario College of Art and graduated with an Honours Diploma in 1981.

 Early works

 Walker's early imagery aligned with outsider art and tattoo culture.
 In the mid-1980s, he produced photograms developed from scratched drawings on plastic, large manipulated black-and-white photographs, sculpture and miniature landscapes, and small oil paintings on panel that evolved into larger works on paper.

 Recent works

-Douglas Walker creates dreamy scenes of bleak and beautiful landscapes and architectural structures in his distinctive blue-and-white style.
-His creative influences include suspension bridges, landscapes by J. M. W. Turner, paint jobs on funny cars, skyscraper drawings by Hugh Ferriss, chinoiserie, moon paintings by Chesley Bonestell, blue and white pottery, pin-ups by Alberto Vargas, botanical illustrations, the DIY technique of Henri Rousseau, airbrush illustrations of tools in old catalogues, the fantasies of John Martin, Chinese brush paintings, and children’s books.
+Douglas Walker creates scenes of bleak and beautiful landscapes and architectural structures in a distinctive blue-and-white style.
+His creative influences include suspension bridges, landscapes by J. M. W. Turner, paint jobs on cars, skyscraper drawings by Hugh Ferriss, chinoiserie, moon paintings by Chesley Bonestell, blue and white pottery, botanical illustrations, the DIY technique of Henri Rousseau, airbrush illustrations of tools in old catalogues, the fantasies of John Martin, Chinese brush paintings, and children’s books.

-In his oil-on-masonite works, Walker simulates the effects of time by using a resist technique of his own creation to instil crackles and scratches over elegant brush techniques.
+In his oil-on-masonite works, Walker simulates the effects of time by using a resist technique to instil crackles and scratches over brush techniques.
 Each new work is numbered, the numbers dating back over 20 years.

-In his public works, Walker uses glass tile to create energetic and elegant blue-and-white murals.
+In his public works, Walker uses glass tile to create blue-and-white murals.
 An oil and mylar painting is cut into squares and hermetically sealed between two pieces of thick Starphire glass.
-This archival method permanently protects the painting and is easily repaired in case of catastrophic damage.

-The scale of Walker’s work ranges from ‘picture sized’ to entire gallery walls, up to 14 by 76 feet.
-Pieces in his Other Worlds exhibition are custom scaled to fit each gallery.
+The scale of Walker’s work ranges from 'picture size'’ to entire gallery walls, up to 14 by 76 feet.
+Pieces in his Other Worlds exhibition are custom-scaled to fit each gallery.